SteveCaruso/grid/documents/program-council-resolution.md

 ## Q: How are courses from the existing degrees fit into the new program?

 A letter was sent out a few weeks ago to each student in the current program pool (GDEV, GART, & IDMX) that had a teach out table for course equivalencies.
-For example, [this was IDMX's table](/documents/IDMX%20Teach%20Out.md).
+For example, [this was IDMX's table](/documents/IDMX%20Teach%20Out.md) and it was represented [in the letter this way](/documents/IDMX%20Teach%20Out%20Packet.docx).

 # Q: How will we represent the proposed Pathways in the catalog entry?